Don’t Wait Too Long Chords | Madeleine Peyroux Guitar Lesson

 | E7 (IIx) A7sus4 (V) | D (I) |

-In my recording, this varies throughout so I wrote out the entire arrangement for you.
-This doesn’t mean you have to play it note for note like I did, but that you can find any detail you may want to in the TAB.
+In my recording, this progression varies throughout, so I’ve written out the full arrangement for you.
+You don’t have to play it exactly as I did, but the TAB provides all the details you might want to explore.

 | G (IV) | F#7 (IIIx) Bm7 (VI) |